davidkellis/benchmarks/json/README.md

 # json Benchmark

-This benchmark calculates the arithmetic average of a set of 3-dimensional coordinates stored in a json document read from disk.
+This benchmark calculates the arithmetic average of a set of 3-dimensional coordinates stored in a json document that is read from disk.

 ### Implementation